 How to Show Harm to Reputation

-You must demonstrate harm to your reputation to win a defamation lawsuit.
+You must demonstrate harm to your reputation to win a defamation lawsuit in Minnesota.
 This could be:

 - Financial loss (lost job, lost clients, or business revenue decline).